Welcome

 Delegation

-Generally, trustees cannot delegate their core functions.
-Statutory exceptions permit delegation (especially for investment functions), subject to statutory controls and full compliance with the duty of care.
+Generally, trustees cannot delegate their core discretionary functions (such as decisions as to distributions).
+Statutory exceptions permit delegation (especially for asset management and investment functions), subject to statutory controls and full compliance with the duty of care.

 Key Term: delegation